genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

   - micro frontends
 ---

-The header micro front-end is a semi-batteries included component consisting of a navigation bar and flyout menu, with routing and account logout capabilities.
+The Header micro front-end is a semi-batteries included component.
+It consists of a navigation bar and flyout menu, with routing and account logout capabilities.

-A quick look at the customisation options:
+You can customise:

-- The icon shown on the navigation bar and flyout menu (shows the Genesis logo by default).
+- the icon shown on the navigation bar and flyout menu (this shows the Genesis logo by default).
-- Navigation links at the left hand side of the navigation bar.
+- navigation links at the left-hand side of the navigation bar.
-- The control buttons on the right hand side of the navigation bar can be optionally shown/hidden, and their behaviour controlled via event listeners.
+- the control buttons on the right-hand side of the navigation bar can be shown or hidden, and their behaviour controlled via event listeners
 - The contents of the flyout menu.

-An example of the navigation bar with three navigation items, and all three control buttons shown.
+Here is an example of the navigation bar with three navigation items, and all three control buttons shown.
 ![Header with the standard genesis logo](/img/foundation-header-standard.png)

-The same as the previous example except the Genesis logo is replaced with a custom icon.
+This next example is the same as the previous example, except the Genesis logo is replaced with a custom icon.
 ![Header with a customised logo](/img/foundation-header-replaced-img.png)

-A set of example options set in the flyout menu.
+In this next example, we have put a set of example options set in the flyout menu.
 ![The sidebar included with the header opened with some example content](/img/foundation-header-sidebar.png)

-## Header Setup
+## Header set-up

 To enable this micro front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-header` as a dependency in your *package.json* file.
-Whenever you change the dependencies of your project ensure you run the bootstrap command again.
+Whenever you change the dependencies of your project, ensure you run the bootstrap command again.

 ```javascript
 {